 This category is weighted at 10% on the CLDF.
 Employee received zero (0) points in this area.
-This category includes factors such as student outcomes, rating, awards, attendance etc. Employee contends that she did not receive any credit for her contributions at Woodson - organization of field trips; participation in assemblies at Woodson; and collaboration with the Meridian Center to make cultural programs available to Woodson students.
-However, the principal has discretion to award points in this area giving her independent knowledge of the employees and student body.
-Moreover, this Office cannot substitute its judgment for that of the principal at Woodson.
+This category includes factors such as student outcomes, rating, awards, attendance etc. Employee contends that she did not receive any credit for involvement in Cardozo school community events such as planning homecoming and International day; and starting a 'girl's intervention group'.
+While these all seem to be worthwhile contributions to the school, it is within the principal's managerial discretion to award points in this area given her independent knowledge of the employees and student body.
+Considering as much, this Office cannot substitute its judgment for that of the principal at Cardozo.